nxrighthere/EnkiTasks-CSharp/README.md

 #### ProfilerCallbacks
 Contains a managed pointers to the profiler callback functions.

-`ProfilerCallbacks.threadStart` indicates when thread starts.
+`ProfilerCallbacks.threadStart` indicates when a thread starts.

-`ProfilerCallbacks.threadStop` indicates when thread stops.
+`ProfilerCallbacks.threadStop` indicates when a thread stops.

-`ProfilerCallbacks.waitStart` indicates when thread waits.
+`ProfilerCallbacks.waitStart` indicates when a thread waits.

-`ProfilerCallbacks.waitStop` indicates when thread resumes.
+`ProfilerCallbacks.waitStop` indicates when a thread resumes.

 ### Classes
 A single low-level disposable class is used to work with enkiTS.